 Green homes have good indoor air quality

-Green Buildings are designed with respect for their natural surroundings
+Green buildings are designed with respect to their natural surroundings

 Resource-efficient site design and development practices help reduce the environmental impacts and improve the energy performance of new housing